amir002001/amir002001/src/content/work/thinkresearch.md

 ## 📚 Lessons Learned 📚

-This was one of the many, but much-needed times where my ego was shattered.
+This was one of the many, but much-needed times when my ego was shattered.
 I thought I knew so much, yet it turned out I knew so little.
 This feeling of inadequacy sent me into a frenzy of self-improvement.

 ThinkResearch was my first exposure to an approach I have been trying to perfect in every new and daunting challenge I take on, that being the approach of learning fast in a short period.
 I started following React content creators on YouTube, Twitter, and Medium.
 I would listen to the Syntax FM podcast by WesBos daily, and I caught up with tons of blog content written by legends such as Dan Abramov, Kent C. Odds, TKDodo, etc., taking notes and trying to make side projects with what I learned.